EzzElddin-AbdAllah/game-hub/README.md

 ![Game Hub Screenshot](public/screenshot.png)

 Here's a screenshot of the Game Hub in action.
-You can explore games, join discussions, and discover new titles.
+You can explore games, and discover new titles.

 ## Code Structure